patrickdoc/port67/Section1/8-types.md

 # Types

-One of the features that differentiates programming languages is how they handle "types".
+One of the features that differentiates programming languages is how they handle "types."
 Type systems are a set of rules that control how you are allowed to use different values.
 When you tell the computer to run your program, it doesn't check to make sure that what you are doing is sensible.
 It just runs your set of instructions until it reaches the end or causes an error.
 Type